lordinatrice/portfolio/README.md

 Passionate about languages in general, I made my way to learn many foreign languages and experience foreign cultures.
 Then, I went into coding and discovered other kinds of languages, programming languages, with which I enjoy even more playing.

+I have experience in marketing and customer service, this is why I work on user-oridented product and design.

 Here you will find a list of my projects: